 The Marlboro Editions are considered among owners as the top collectable variations of the Syclone trucks.
 With its bright red paint, custom graphics, and uniquely styled targa top, the Marlboro Syclones have always commanded top tier pricing and been considered one of the pinnacle trucks to own within the Sportmachine trio by many owners and enthusiasts.
-The Marlboros were part of the production 2995 unit-built Syclones in 1991.

 June 1, 1992, Car Craft Magazine – Marlboro Promotion Foldout